YichaoOU/HemTools/docs/content/Differential_analysis/diffpeaks.rst

 Usually people use markdup.uq bam for differential analysis.
 You can also use rmdup.uq bam.

 Please copy (or ``ln -s``) all input bam and .bai (index files) and peak files to a working directory.
-Peak files have to be at least 4 columns
+Peak files have to be at least 4 columns (narrowPeak format is one of the examples.)

 .. note:: DO NOT use absolute path in the input.tsv.
 Just use file name.